RWKV-Vibe/RWKV-Inference-Performance-Test/README_EN.md

 </div>

-This guide will help you configure and test RWKV model inference performance on your local device.
-We also welcome you to submit issues reporting RWKV inference performance data.
+This guide will help you configure and test the inference performance of the RWKV model on your local device.
+We invite you to [submit issues](https://github.com/RWKV-Vibe/RWKV-Inference-Performance-Test/issues) to share your RWKV inference performance results.

+> [!NOTE]
+> To maintain consistency, we only accept performance test data based on the **RWKV7-G1 2.9B** model as the benchmark, but various quantization types such as FP16, Q8/INT8, and Q4/INF4 are allowed.

+## Introduction to Test Methods

-We provide testing methods based on three different inference tools: [web-rwkv testing](#web-rwkv) | [RWKV pip testing](#rwkv-pip) | [llama.cpp testing](#llamacpp).
+We provide testing methods based on three different inference tools: [web-rwkv testing](#web-rwkv-testing) | [RWKV pip testing](#rwkv-pip-testing) | [llama.cpp testing](#llamacpp-testing).

 |Testing Method|Required Model Format|Supported GPU Types|
 |---|---|---|